 Microdermabrasion is a minimally invasive exfoliating technique that aims to improve the texture and clarity of the skin by physically removing the superficial, sluggish dead cell layers, thus promoting cell regeneration.

 Diamond microdermabrasion is where dead/dry skin cell exfoliation occurs via a wand tipped with a laser-cut diamond.

-Both techniques are equally effective and are usually recommended as a series of treatments to optimise the results.
+Both techniques may be equally effective and are usually recommended as a series of treatments to optimise the results.
 Crystal dermabrasion can be considered as "sandblasting," while the diamond can be thought of as "sandpapering."